-All In One WP Security And Firewall Settings helps you setup the following options general settings, .htaccess file and much more.
+All In One Security Settings helps you setup the following options general settings, .htaccess file and much more.

 Latest News: Updated the documentation.